fmhy/edit/docs/feedback.md

 * *"No bullshit, and has all the info I need to gain free access to media."*

 * *"You have saved me in so many ways that it could not fit here in terms of the amount of text.
 I'm from a poor "third world" country and a portal like this allows me endless things that I simply can't afford!
-Keep up the good spirit and I wish you all the best from the bottom of my heart!*"
+Keep up the good spirit and I wish you all the best from the bottom of my heart!"*

 * *"Y'all have helped not only me but my friends through college and the pandemic in ways you all probably don't even realize."*